woc-hack/kjd/VCAnalyzer/README.md

 # VCAnalyzer (Vulnerable Clones Analyzer)

 VCAnalyzer is a tool to analyze vulnerabilities that are propagated through copy-based code reuse.
-The tool reads a list of information about known vulnerabilities in open source projects, it finds other projects which have cloned the vulnerable file, and then it produces statistics about those projects with the cloned vulnerable file.
+The tool reads a list containing information about known vulnerabilities in open source projects, it finds other projects which have cloned the vulnerable file, and then it produces statistics about those projects that have cloned the vulnerable file.

 Run VCAnalyzer from the command line with the following usage:
 - usage: vca \<output directory\> \<input data file\>

-See the description below for full details of the input file format.
+See the description below for full details of the input file format and the results produced.

 ## Input